KumarRobotics/risk_mpc/README.md

 TL;DR:
- - It installs the dependencies required by many user packages (see `dcist-master/Dockerfile`).
+ - It installs the dependencies required by many user packages (see `negative-obstacle-detection/Dockerfile`).
  - It copies the `ws` main dcist workspace and builds it.
  - It provides helper scripts `build.bash`, `run.bash` and `join.bash`

 ### Architectures
 Three architectures are provided:
- - `kumarrobotics/dcist-master-jazzy-bare` - **x86_64 CPU**: To run in CPU-only platforms, such as the Intel NUC for the high-altitude quads.
+ - `kumarrobotics/negative-obstacle-detection-bare` - **x86_64 CPU**: To run in CPU-only platforms, such as the Intel NUC for the high-altitude quads.
 Based on `ubuntu` Docker images.
- - `kumarrobotics/dcist-master-jazzy-nvda` - **x86_64 CUDA**: To run in x86_64 GPU-accelerated platforms, such as the computers on the Jackals.
+ - `kumarrobotics/negative-obstacle-detection-nvda` - **x86_64 CUDA**: To run in x86_64 GPU-accelerated platforms, such as the computers on the Jackals.
 Based on `nvidia/cuda` Docker images.
- - `kumarrobotics/dcist-master-jazzy-nvda` - **arm64 CUDA**: To run in Nvidia Jetson platforms.
+ - `kumarrobotics/negative-obstacle-detection-nvda` - **arm64 CUDA**: To run in Nvidia Jetson platforms.

 ### How to build and use?
 ```
 git clone https://github.com/KumarRobotics/dcist_master_ros2.git
 cd dcist_master_ros2 && git submodule update --init --recursive
-./build.bash dcist-master-jazzy x86_64_nvda
+./build.bash negative-obstacle-detection x86_64_nvda
-./run.bash dcist-master-jazzy-nvda:latest
+./run.bash negative-obstacle-detection-nvda:latest
 ```

 ### Notes on image building